evan-mcconnell/under-armour-clone/README.md

 1. [License](#license)

 ### Description
-A clone of the Under Armor website using the Angular framework and sass for styling.
+A clone of the Under Armour website using the Angular framework and sass for styling.

 ### Learning Objective
-To practice using Angular and to get used to using components to plan and style a UI.
+To practice using the Angular framework with components to style a clone site.
+To use routing to navigate to different pages.

 ### Product Requirements